jcmf/glulx-strings/README.md

 helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

-[Now includes rudimentary support for unblorbed Z-code, versions 3 through 8, e.g. a `.z8` file.]
+[Now includes rudimentary support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.]

 [I feel like an example would be helpful.
 Maybe I can come up with one later and stick it here.]